Skip to content

 Then the patch file will be automatically matched to the tag used by the script and loaded.

-The boot strapped directory structure will look like this instead:
+The bootstrapped directory structure would look like this instead:

 qbt-build/patches/qbittorrent/master